Eriana Blanco Flashes Sideboob & Booty In Sexy Bathroom Selfie On Instagram: ‘Vibin’ At Home’

 Eriana wore her long, dark brown hair parted in the center and styled in sleek, straight strands that fell down her back.

 She opted for a bombshell makeup look in the shot.
-The application included long lashes, which she covered with mascara, and dramatic eye liner to draw attention to her eyes.
-She also added sculpted brows.
+The application included long lashes, which she covered with mascara, and dramatic eyeliner to draw attention to her eyes.
+Her eyebrows were perfectly sculpted.

 She illuminated her skin with pink blush on the apples of her cheeks, as well as a shimmering highlighter on her nose, forehead, and under eyes.

-Many of Eriana’s over 2.6 million followers fell in love with the pic.
+Many of Eriana’s over 2.6 million followers fell in love with the photo.
 Fans clicked the like button on the post more than 38,000 times.
-Her admirers also left over 770 messages in the comments section.
+Her admirers also left more than 770 messages in the comments section.

 “You never cease to amaze,” one follower wrote.